-According to Zambia Demographic and Health Survey (ZDHS) 2018, more than 36 per cent of Zambia’s population lacked access to basic drinking water services while more than 67 per cent lacked access to basic sanitation services in 2018.
+According to Zambia Demographic and Health Survey (ZDHS) - 2018, more than 36 per cent of Zambia’s population lacked access to basic drinking water services while more than 67 per cent lacked access to basic sanitation services in 2018.
 An estimated 10 per cent of the population practiced open defecation while 76 per cent of households did not have access to a handwashing facility with soap and water in 2018.

-Against the above backdrop, the WASH response is meant to contribute to GRZ’s wider efforts aimed at reduction of exposure to and prevention of the human to human transmission of COVID-19 through strengthening IPC and sustaining and scale-up of WASH services and promotion of appropriate hygiene behaviours.
+Against the above backdrop, the WASH response is meant to contribute to GRZ’s wider efforts aimed at reduction of exposure to and prevention of the human to human transmission of COVID-19 through strengthening infection prevention and control (IPC) and sustaining a scale-up of WASH services and promotion of appropriate hygiene behaviours.

-The critical needs in the WASH sector include strengthening of WASH and infection prevention and control (IPC) measures in the health care facilities and schools; improvement and continuity of water supply to vulnerable communities, especially in the rural and high-density urban areas; provision of critical supplies including soap and handwashing stations to vulnerable populations and hygiene promotion together with infection prevention and control messaging .
+The critical needs in the WASH sector include strengthening of WASH and IPC measures in the health care facilities and schools; improvement and continuity of water supply to vulnerable communities, especially in the rural and high-density urban areas; provision of critical supplies including soap and handwashing stations to vulnerable populations and hygiene promotion together with infection prevention and control messaging .